ASAI MTE-V

 14

-Notes: This is the compact version of the AT-84S (above).
+Notes: This is the compact version of the AT84S (below).
 The action is the same, but the barrel is shorter.

 Weapon